tarekmulla/hax-desktop/README.md

 - Download and install python latest version, [check here](https://www.python.org/downloads/).
 - Install pip, [check here](https://pip.pypa.io/en/stable/installation/).
 - Install TKinter `brew install python-tk` or `make install-tk`. _**Note**: You need to have brew installed_.
 - Set up a Python Virtual Environment (venv) by executing `make create-env` and then switch to the newly created venv using the command: `source ./.venv/bin/activate`.
-It's worth noting that the `make` command automatically installs the necessary libraries listed in [requirements.txt](./requirements.txt).
-If you prefer using your local environment instead of venv, you can achieve the same by running `python -m pip install -r requirements.txt` to install the required libraries.
+It's worth noting that the `make` command automatically installs the necessary libraries listed in [requirements.txt for core](./src/core/requirements.txt) and [requirements.txt for desktop](./src/desktop/requirements.txt).
+If you prefer using your local environment instead of venv, you can achieve the same by running `python -m pip install -r ./src/core/requirements.txt` and `python -m pip install -r ./src/desktop/requirements.txt` to install the required libraries.
-- The entry point is [./src/main.py](./src/main.py), You can start the application by running `make run` or `python3 ./src/main.py`.
+- The entry point for the desktop app is [./src/desktop/main.py](./src/main.py), You can start the application by running `make run` or `python3 ./src/desktop/main.py`.

 ## Who do I talk to?